xapian/xapian-docsprint/advanced/scalability.rst

 to eliminate most disk cache misses).

 It also means that reducing the database size is usually a win.
-The Chert backend compresses the information in the tables in ways which work well given the nature of the data but aren't too expensive to unpack (e.g. lists of sorted docids are stored as differences with smaller values encoded in fewer bytes).
+The backend compresses the information in the tables in ways which work well given the nature of the data but aren't too expensive to unpack (e.g. lists of sorted docids are stored as differences with smaller values encoded in fewer bytes).
 There is further potential for